 No matter what type of lizard you have in your home, the methods for avoiding them and dispatching them are the same.
 Below are just a few examples of house lizards.

-Getting Rid of Lizards
+Best ways to Get Rid of Lizards

 Make your home inhospitable.
 Keep your place clean.
 A dirty/messy house invites all sorts of pests by providing both food and hiding places for them.
 If you are providing these things for insects, you are providing food for lizards.
 Dirty dishes, garbage, unswept floors, piles of laundry, piles of magazines, newspapers, boxes, etc. all need to get taken care of.
 Also, turn the heat down as far as you can stand it.
 Lizards like warmth.
 Keep furniture at least six inches from the wall, and don’t hang lots of pictures and mirrors.
 Lizards like to hang out on and behind them.
 Fix any leaky faucets or pipes.
 Lizards and their food need water.